-In summary, if you have been injured by a dog and you did not provoke it to attack, then you may be eligible to claim for damages, compensation, financial loss and medical expenses against the dog owner.
-Dog owners need to be aware that they are under strict legal obligations and will be wholly or even part liable if their dog attacks a person and causes injury or financial loss.
+If you have been injured by a dog and you did not provoke it to attack, then you may be eligible to claim for damages, compensation, financial loss and medical expenses against the dog owner.
+Dog owners need to be aware that they are under strict legal obligations and will be liable if their dog attacks a person and causes injury or financial loss.

-Taylor and Scott can help with all aspects of claiming compensation regarding animal attacks, please call us today to discuss your matter further.
+Taylor and Scott can help with all aspects of claiming compensation regarding dog attacks.
+For more information, contact us today to discuss your matter further.